 - Canine Emergency Kit.
 An emergency scenario might also mean mild injuries for your dog, or at the very least some time away from comforts, not to mention food.
 Have a kit ready that serves as a go-bag as well as a first-aid kit for your pet.

-Pet Fire Safety if You’re Away…
+Pet Fire Safety If You’re Away…

 In the case a fire breaks out when you’re not at home, observe the following:

 - Park Pets Near Exits.
 You may enjoy giving them free run of the house, but containing them so they’re near the exits provides a better chance of firefighters helping your dog in an incendiary event.
 If they’re downstairs in a basement and the fire rages above, they’ll be trapped and first responders won’t know they’re there, or where they are.
-Crating the dog, or creating a space in a foyer with dog gate, may ease their escape in a fire.
+Crating the dog, or creating a space in a foyer with a dog gate, may ease their escape in a fire.

 - Pet Fire Sticker.
-Having a sticker in your window that alerts responding personnel you have a canine resident is an invaluable addition in case you’re gone, or even if your mind’s just foggy from smoke inhalation.
+Having a sticker in your window that alerts responding personnel that you have a canine resident is an invaluable addition in case you’re gone, or even if your mind’s just foggy from smoke inhalation.
 The ASPCA provides a free pet rescue pack for this and other emergencies.

 - Smoke Alarm Upgrade.
 The ASPCA also makes a great suggestion about using monitored smoke detectors.
 For dog lovers, this could be a great benefit beyond losing material goods.
 In a situation where you weren’t home, it would mean the minute a smoke alarm went off, someone would be alerted and dispatched immediately to rescue your dog.
 Check your local companies for options.